 Camp Gitchigomee functions in the tradition of Christian Camps, where there exists purposes beyond the simple enjoyment of summertime activities.
 The Camp exists to help campers and leaders grow in the Christian Faith.
 The statement of purpose contained in the Camps constitution reads:

-The objective of Camp Gitchigomee is to provide opportunities for [Thunder Bay] Deanery Anglicans and others to grow in the Christian life, to develop camping and sporting skills and to find enjoyment and refreshment all in an environment of Christian faith, worship and community.
+The objective of Camp Gitchigomee is to provide opportunities for Thunder Bay-North Shore Deanery Anglicans and others to grow in the Christian life, to develop camping and sporting skills, and to find enjoyment and refreshment in an environment of Christian faith, worship, and community.

 The Camp is intended to be a place where people have fun, use their existing skills and develop new abilities, including recreational and outdoor skills.
-People should be refreshed by their camping experience, not exhausted, anxious or uncomfortable.
-The natural beauty of the camp setting, the variety and challenge of the Camp program and the concern shown for the spiritual and physical wellbeing of campers should all contribute to this end.
+Campers and staff should be refreshed by their camping experience, not exhausted, anxious or uncomfortable.
+The natural beauty of the camp setting, the variety and challenge of the Camp program, and the concern shown for the spiritual and physical wellbeing of campers should all contribute to this end.

 The realization that Camp serves to develop a greater knowledge and love of God in both campers and staff is the unifying principle which holds it together.
 Volunteer staff give their time as an act of Christian Service.

 Volunteers and paid staff are part of a team whose primary responsibility is to provide a safe and enjoyable camping experience in a mature Christian atmosphere.
 Camp Gitchigomee staff actively and willingly contribute to the well-being of others in work, play, learning, and worship through expressions of love, joy, peace, patience, kindness, goodness, faithfulness, humility, and self-control.

 Camp Gitchigomee exists to provide young people and adults the opportunity to live in Christian community.